 Former lifer released in early 2013 after 23+ years as a life term prisoner, David brings a unique perspective to the challenges of promoting the cause of lifers and helps us focus on what is truly important to lifers and how best to engage them.
 His insight into the challenges of returning to society on parole is a major asset to our mission.
 Although still on parole, David has been approved to return to several prisons to present LSA workshops to lifers still hoping for parole.
 David is our resident IT tech and assists our organization in a variety of ways including but not limited to writing curricula and fundraising.

 Keith Chandler; Former lifer, who served 21 years, Keith won his freedom through court action and became a zealous advocate for change.
 Originally a self-educated paralegal he filed countless petitions for fellow prisoners prior to his own release through court action.
 Keith became involved in campaigns for Prop.
-66 and Prop.
-36. Now a law school graduate and having passed the bar exam he is in the process of becoming a licensed attorney.
+66 and 36.
+Now a law school graduate and having passed the bar he is in the process of becoming a licensed attorney.
 Keith’s work was the driving force behind the 2012 exoneration of Kash Register, after 34 years in prison for a murder he did not commit.
 Keith helps keep us in line legally and lends his historical credentials to the movement.

 Jason Bryant, MA, MS, CADC II